 How to find your iPhone or other Apple device

-The essence of Find My is to assist in locating iPhones, iPads, and watches that you lost, misplaced, or were stolen.
-The Find My function works with Location Services, so to get started, first tap Settings > Privacy > Location Services and toggle the control on.
-You can use Find My to have your device to play an alarm sound, even if it was in silent mode the last time you used it.
+The essence of Find My is to assist in locating iPhones, iPads, and watches that you lost, misplaced, or had stolen.
+The Find My function works with Location Services, so to get started, you’ll first tap Settings > Privacy > Location Services and toggle the control on.
+You can use Find My to have your device play an alarm sound, even if it was in silent mode the last time you used it.
 You can also set a notification for when Find My locates your device — helpful if your lost device’s battery is low or dead or the device is not connected to Wi-Fi or a cellular network.
 Whenever your device is detected, you get notified.

 When marked as lost, your device will be locked, which requires your passcode to view its contents.
-If your phone is offline, it will lock on power-up and you will get an email notification to track your phone’s location.
+If your phone is offline, it will lock on power-up, and you will get an email notification to track your phone’s location.
 If you set up Find My to do so, your phone number and message can be displayed on the locked device so that anyone who finds it can notify and even return it to you.
 You can also remotely erase your device so no finder can intrude on your private life, photos, emails, or any other documentation.
 If you had credit, debit, or prepaid cards on Apple Pay, Lost Mode suspends that feature so no one can run up charges on your account.
 Here’s how to set up Find My to handle a lost device.

 - Launch the Find My app.